Git vs Perforce for Unreal and Unity projects

 Costs

 Git is open source and free by default.
 But in a normal production environment you will pay for cloud hosting and in many cases for a desktop application.
-As of today (2024), there are about 36 (free and paid) currently available for Git.
+As of today (2025), there are over 36 (free and paid) currently available for Git.
 Anchorpoint is one of them, optimized for binaries using LFS.
-An Anchorpoint license starts at $12 per user per month plus cloud storage fees.
+An Anchorpoint license starts at $20 per user per month plus cloud storage fees.

 Perforce has it's price.
 It's free for up to 5 users plus self-hosting fees at your choice of provider.
 Their Helix Core Cloud product, which is a cloud solution from Perforce, costs $39 per user per month plus cloud storage fees.